nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.
-The following section is organised in the same way as our **User Guide**.
+The following instructions are organised in a similar manner as our **User Guide**.
 We recommend that you refer to our **User Guide** for a basic idea of how each command works before proceeding with manual testing.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.